soojihan/Multitask4Veracity/README.md

 Credbank Fine-tuned ELMo used in ASONAM 2019 paper can be downloaded via figshare [shef.data.11591775.v1](https://figshare.shef.ac.uk/articles/Credibility_corpus_fine-tuned_ELMo_contextual_language_model_for_early_rumor_detection_on_social_media/11591775/1) with the version "10052019.hdf5" .

+We fine-tuned our ELMo model with [bilm-tf|https://github.com/allenai/bilm-tf].
+The tensorflow checkpoints of credibility fine-tuned ELMo model is also available upon request to allow you to further fine tune on your domain corpus.

 ## Citation

 If you use the version from this Git repository or our augmented data (BostonBombing-Aug v1.0), please cite: